soliditor413/pgp_chain_develop/README.md

 ```

 With the genesis state defined in the above JSON file, you'll need to initialize **every**
-`geth` node with it prior to starting it up to ensure all blockchain parameters are correctly
+`pgp` node with it prior to starting it up to ensure all blockchain parameters are correctly
 set:

 ```shell